Can You See Jerusalem’s Holy Sites in One Day?

 Our next stop was a viewing point of the Mount of Olives Jewish Cemetery.
 Udi explained that the cemetery faces the Mount of Olives because followers of Judaism believe that the Messiah will appear at the Mount of Olives and then begin walking towards the Old City of Jerusalem to begin the resurrection.

-According to Udi, Jewish tradition states then when the Messiah appears, the bodies of the deceased will be brought back from the dead and reunited with their souls.
-It is because of this belief that the Mount of Olives Cemetery is the most important Jewish cemetery in the world.
-Many Jewish people desire to be buried in the Mount of Olives Cemetery because they believe they will be one of the first to be resurrected.
+According to Udi, Jewish tradition states that when the Messiah appears, the bodies of the deceased will be brought back from the dead and reunited with their souls.
+It is because of this belief that the Mount of Olives Cemetery is considered the most important Jewish cemetery in the world.
+Many Jewish people desire to be buried in the Mount of Olives Cemetery because they believe they will be among the first to be resurrected.

 Dome of the Rock

 After passing by the Mount of Olives Cemetery, we walked towards the Western Wall and the Dome of the Rock.
-The Dome of the Rock is the holiest site in Jerusalem for followers of Islam.
-They believe that this was the location where the Prophet Muhammad ascended into heaven.
-Udi explained that we could only look at the Dome of the Rock from the outside as non-Muslims are not allowed inside.
+The Dome of the Rock is one of the most important Islamic holy sites in Jerusalem.
+Many Muslims believe that this is the location where the Prophet Muhammad ascended into heaven during the Night Journey.
+Udi explained that we could only look at the Dome of the Rock from the outside, as non-Muslims are not allowed inside.

 Western Wall

-Udi explained that it is important to be respectful when visiting the Western Wall as there will be people actively praying.
-He also recommended that we burrow a Yamika before approaching the wall.
-Near the entrance to the Western Wall, there is a bin of white Yamikas for tourists.
+Udi explained that it is important to be respectful when visiting the Western Wall, as there will be people actively praying.
+He also recommended that we borrow a kippah (yarmulke) before approaching the wall.
+Near the entrance to the Western Wall, there is a bin of white kippot for tourists.

 Before we approached the wall, Udi reminded us that there are specific sides of the wall for women and men.
 According to the beliefs of Orthodox Jews, men and women should pray separately in the synagogue.
 This belief also pertains to the Western Wall, although non-Orthodox Jews have tried for years to end the segregation.